2021 Jun 24-Sep CDT SOBO

 Results

 Averaged ~30 mpd and enjoyed it; Montana and Idaho flew by, Wyoming started out great but I hated it by the end, Colorado really threw me for a loop and broke my rhythm; loved the state but had non-stop trouble there.
 Great peaches though.
 Injured my knee peakbagging Mt.
 Massive near Leadville, managed to hobble as far as Pagosa Springs and had to call it; a hard decision.
 Happy I made it through the San Juans, the first full day west of Lake City on the CT was one of the best days on trail.
 I will definitely finish the remaining section (NM and change) at some point.
-My most memorable CDT experiences were almost always when I went off the trail proper on alts, shortcuts, road walks, fire closure workarounds, peakbagging, etc. I'm satisfied with all my major decisions re: the CDT -- timing-wise, gear-wise, going SOBO and going fast is definitely the way to go -- but ultimately I liked the PCT and AZT more.
+My most memorable CDT experiences were almost always when I went off the trail proper on alts, shortcuts, road walks, fire closure workarounds, peakbagging, etc. The CDT has taught me that the trail isn't as important as the journey.
+I'm satisfied with all my major decisions re: the CDT -- timing-wise, gear-wise, going SOBO and going fast is definitely the way to go -- but ultimately I liked the PCT and AZT more.
 Going forward on my next trip I would like to go faster, lower volume and cheaper.

 Used single digit number of times, could've lived without: puffy, gloves, bug headnet, paper maps, rain jacket